 IT IS A PREREQUISITE OF MAKING THIS BLOCK THAT YOU HAVE A COPY OF THE PATTERN GIRL NEXT DOOR BY LOUISE PAPAS FOR THE JEN KINGWELL DESIGN COLLECTIVE.

 Charlotte (@Kirkenoll) here and for month 3, we are going to work on the corner flower blocks.

 Since these colorful flowers will go together in no time, you may wish to begin selecting your fabric for next month when we tackle all 24 paper doll girls.
 For the background fabric for the girl block pick various light to medium-light fabrics to alternate so the blocks don’t blend from block to another.
 The dress, legs, skin and hair fabrics should contrast with the background fabric so each girl can be seen clearly.
 You may also want to consider fabric that can be fussy cut for the dresses.

-Each month, I will share the fabric we used at Red Thread Studio and then layout the cutting checklist.
+Each month, I will share the fabric we used on the original Red Thread Studio shop sample and then layout the cutting checklist.
 I have also provided cutting tabs that you can download and print out.
 These are useful to keep track of the various pieces used in this scrappy quilt.
 At the end, I will also give some useful tips that I encountered when piecing the sample.

 Feel free to comment here, on Instagram or in the Girl Next Door Quilt-Along Facebook group with any questions.
-Don't forget to share your photos of your work in progress either on Instagram or Facebook each week for a chance a monthly prize!
+Don't forget to share your photos of your work in progress either on Instagram!
 Just use the hashtag #GirlNextDoorQAL.